zmlka/undisciplinary/read_architecture.md

 architecture world.
 Being familiar with OMA's output is a practically mandatory for understanding contemporary architecture.
 The more you know, the more you can get out of the book, as it is far more than just project documentation.
-Full anecdotes, related and unrelated thoughts, essays and thoughts.
+Full of anecdotes, related and unrelated thoughts, essays and thoughts.

 Creating the tome was a massive undertaking, as is reading it.